 Start drinking plenty of water several days before a shoot.
 This will keep your skin properly hydrated and help reduce bloating and water retention.
-Try and stay away from salty, greasy and spicy foods during this time, as these can cause problems with bloating and water retention.
+A week before your shoot you should try to stay away from foods with high carbs and sugary, salty, greasy, and spicy foods, as these can cause problems with bloating, water retention, and skin irritation.

 Get plenty of rest

 Getting plenty of sleep and rest before a photo shoot is essential for success.
-Proper rest isn't just important for getting rid of dark circles under your eyes and eliminating that overall tired look on your body, but it is also crucial for the mental aspect that is required when you are posing in front of a camera for several hours.
+Proper rest isn't just important for getting rid of dark circles under your eyes and eliminating that overall tired look you might have, but it is also crucial for the mental aspect that is required when you are posing in front of a camera for several hours.
 You'll need to be clear-headed, alert, responsive and upbeat for a successful session.
 You can't do that if you are tired before you even get to the shoot.